+Delaware 82-5462585
-Delaware 82-5462585 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 350 5th Avenue, Suite 5330 New York, New York (Address of principal executive offices) 10118 (Zip Code) Registrant's teleph one number, including area code: (646) 600-6438 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.0001 par value per share INAB The Nasdaq Stock Market LLC Indicate by check mark whether the Registrant: (1) has filed all reports preceding 12 months (or for such shorter period that the Registrant was days.
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the Registrant has submitted electroni 5 5 1 1 8

-(\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
-YES 🗵 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act

-Large accelerated filer Accelerated filer $\square$ $\times$ Non-accelerated filer Smaller reporting company $\times$ Emerging growth company X If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$ Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-The number of shares of Registrant's Common Stock outstanding as of May 9, 2022 was 18,838,471.
+(State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.)

+350 5th Avenue, Suite 5330

+New York, New York (Address of principal executive offices)

+10118 (Zip Code)

+Registrant's telephone number, including area code: (646) 600-6438

+Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered n which registered Common Stock, \$0.0001 par value per share INAB The Nasdaq Stock Market LLC Indicate by check mark whether the Registrant: (1) has fil preceding 12 months (or for such shorter period that the Redays.
+Yes \boxtimes No \square 1 1 ' / 0 Indicate by check mark whether the Registrant has submitt (§232.405 of this chapter) during the preceding 12 months (of ion S-T Indicate by check mark whether the registrant is a large accompany.
+See the definitions of "large accelerated filer," "a Act.
+0 Large accelerated filer \Box Accelerated filer Non-accelerated filer $oximes$ Smaller reporting company \boxtimes Emerging growth company \boxtimes If an emerging growth company, indicate by check mark financial accounting standards provided pursuant to Section 8 extended transition period for complying with any new or revised Indicate by check mark whether the Registrant is a shell com- npany (as defined in Rule 12b-2 of the Excha nge Act).
+Yes □ No ⊠ The number of shares of Registrant's Common Stock outstan nding as of May 7, 2023 was 29,750,348.